 In order to jump to a search result in the musical score, mark the result in the list and click “Go to”.

 In order to replace specific search results, first click “Search”.
 The results are listed in the “Result” list.
-In order to replace a specific result, mark it an click “Replace”.
+In order to replace a specific result, mark it and click “Replace”.

 In order to replace all of the results click “Replace all”.
 Please note: This procedure cannot be undone!
 It is therefore advisable to save the transcription before using the replace function, in order to be able to reverse the process by using File > Restore (see above).